Doctor of Philosophy (PhD) in Social & Behavioral Sciences

 The emphasis of the curriculum is on the application of behavioral and social science perspectives to research on contemporary health problems.
 Understanding and influencing health behaviors that are risk factors in disease and illness, as well as behaviors that can be considered protective and health enhancing, are strengths of the program.

 Rigorous training in research methods and program design and evaluation are also key elements of the curriculum.
-Please review the PhD curriculum and program competencies.
 The program focuses its research in the following areas.

 Health Education & Communication